implict/ofSiteKR/_documentation/utils/ofUtils_functions.markdown

 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Converts all characters in the string `src` to lowercase.
+Converts all characters in the string src to lowercase.